Khalida Jarrar: Administrative detention, trial and conviction

 'If Jarrar broke the law, Israel must put her on trial and prove she committed a crime.
 If, on the other hand, the reason for her detention is revenge, she must be released immediately.'

 Her administrative detention led to formal imprisonment pending a trial, which began with a closed session on April 15, at a military criminal court at Ofer Prison where the prosecutor at the Israeli military court laid 12 charges against her, based on her association with the PFLP, including membership of an organization Israel classifies as illegal; participation in protests, and incitement to kidnap Israeli soldiers.
 Several counts refer to her having given interviews, speeches and lectures, participating in marches and a politicized book fair, calling for Palestinian prisoners to be released, and opposing the Israeli occupation.
 The indictment also spoke of suspicions she had visited the homes of prisoners’ families, and of having attended a book fair, of calling for the release of Ahmad Saadat, a leader of the Popular Front for the Liberation of Palestine.

 Haaretz has called the trials "a Kafkaesque perversion of military law".
-According to Addameer, the presiding judge confirmed the administrative detention order, which means she cannot be released on bail.
-A date of 29 April was set for a judicial review of the charges, in a hearing that will determine if she is to be detained on remand until the end of her trial.
-If it is decided that she will be remanded, the administrative detention order will be cancelled.
-If she is not remanded, the order for her administrative detention will be reviewed on 6 May 2015.
+According to Addameer, the presiding judge confirmed the administrative detention order, which means she could be released on bail.
+A date of 29 April was set for a judicial review of the charges, in a hearing that would determine if she was to be detained on remand until the end of her trial.
+If it was decided that she will be remanded, the administrative detention order would be cancelled.
+If she was not remanded, the order for her administrative detention would be reviewed on 6 May 2015.
 On April 26, a Haaretz editorial argued that the Military Advocate General had decided to press terrorist charges against her only after her arbitrary detention aroused international criticism and that a suspicion exists was that the trial was payback for her involvement in Palestine's successful entry into the ICC.
-The Editorial noted that the arrest of a democratically elected official in violation of her parliamentary immunity, by Israeli forces inside territory under full Palestinian jurisdiction had been generally ignored by the Israeli media, had stirred almost no protests by women's groups on behalf of a female activist, and no significant move by her counterparts in the Israeli Knesset.

-She was the only female detained under Israel's administrative detention policy, and joined a further 16 Palestinian lawmakers already imprisoned without trial under the same administrative detention measure, along with 450 administrative detainees held in prison with no legal process, 319 of which have been served with administrative detention orders in the first 4 months of 2015, six times higher than the number for the preceding year, according to the Palestinian Prisoners Centre for Studies.
+The Editorial noted that the arrest of a democratically elected official in violation of her parliamentary immunity, by Israeli forces inside territory under full Palestinian jurisdiction, had been generally ignored by the Israeli media, had stirred almost no protests by women's groups on behalf of a female activist, and no significant move by her counterparts in the Israeli Knesset.
+She was the only female detained under Israel's administrative detention policy, and joined a further 16 Palestinian lawmakers already imprisoned without trial under the same administrative detention measure, along with 450 administrative detainees held in prison with no legal process, 319 of which were served with administrative detention orders in the first 4 months of 2015, six times higher than the number for the preceding year, according to the Palestinian Prisoners Centre for Studies.